CiscoDevNet/code-exchange-repo-template/README.md

 # Project Title

 **Description**:  Put a meaningful, short, plain-language description of what this code is trying to accomplish and why it matters.
+Code Exchange displays the first few content lines of your README in the tile it creates for your repo.
+If you enter a GitHub Description, Code Exchange uses that instead.
+Code Exchange works best with READMEs formatted in [GitHub's flavor of Markdown](https://guides.github.com/features/mastering-markdown/).
+Support for reStructuredText is a work in progress.

 Other things to include: